Matteozara/Why_dont_you_speak/README.md

 ## Project Videos
 #### Create The Deep Fake
-This is the first feature and it allows to create a deepfake based on a video live recorded:
+This is the first feature and it allows to create a deep fake based on a video live recorded:

 https://github.com/Matteozara/Why_dont_you_speak/assets/74371691/34c6200b-eddf-4e0d-8f12-9be720bcdc40

 #### Know Your Statue

-This feature allows people to know the statue recorded, because it is classified and it shows its history:
+This feature allows people to know the statue recorded, because it shows its history:

 https://github.com/Matteozara/Why_dont_you_speak/assets/74371691/737536a4-728c-4f37-9dc4-eba1372a75a8